devFormation/devFormation/README.md

 - 👋 Hi, I’m @devFormation
-- 👀 I’m interested in Web, Game Development
+- 👀 I’m interested in 3D and Game Development
-- 🌱 I’m currently learning php, c++
+- 🌱 I’m currently learning c#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mail me support@devformation.ru